purescript-halogen/purescript-halogen/docs/Halogen.md

 type Handler r i eff = r -> Driver i eff -> Eff (HalogenEffects eff) Unit
 ```

-This type synonym is provided to tidy up the type signature of `runUIEff`.
+This type synonym is provided to tidy up the type signature of `runUI`.

 The _handler function_ is responsible for receiving requests from the UI, integrating with external
 components, and providing inputs back to the system based on the results.